CONTINUING PROFESSIONAL DEVELOPMENT

 Focusing on a wide range of financial planning topics, these Chartered Insurance Institute (CII) accredited courses will support your structured CPD learning requirements.
 Each course will provide up to 60 minutes of learning and has clear objectives detailed upfront and questions throughout to test your knowledge and help you demonstrate your understanding of the course.

-Protection Focused CPD Courses
+Protection Focussed CPD Courses

 • This three-part course looks at the key aspects of inheritance tax (IHT), including when IHT is payable on death estates and in respect of lifetime gifting.
 The course is primarily for protection advisers arranging term or whole of life cover in trust to provide funds to meet an IHT liability.